nismod/energy_demand/README.rst

 1.2 Alternative Model Set-Up (with restricted data)
 ---------------------------------------------
+This setup generated dummy temperature data and load profiles for the service submodel.

 1. Add the minimum data requirements into a local directory as ``path/to/energy_data_folder`` and download the energy_demand python code.